sg-developer-portal/TechBiz-Documentation-Clone/invite-users.md

 >**Notes:**
 >
 >When an invitation type is not submitted successfully, you will receive an error notification.
+You need to do as follows:
 >
 >- To troubleshoot [email invitation](#email-invitation) or [create account](#create-account) issues:
 >    - Raise a service request by clicking on the email link provided and attach the Trace ID.